-First of all, there is a current-controlled electronic power supply with plant input voltage $u_A$ for controlling a so-called torque motor.
+First of all there is a current controlled electronic power supply with plant input voltage u_A for controlling a so called torque motor.
 This motor, based on a three-phase-current system, supplies the power via the shaft torque and not the rotational velocity of the shaft.
-At the most we have only around $\pm 2$ turns of the steering wheel but it is necessary to have torques up to 60 [Nm] available.
-The rotor of the torque motor is directly coupled to the wheel shaft, and a torque sensor is mounted in between.
+At the most we have only around +/-2 turns of the steering wheel but it is necessary to have torques up to 60 [Nm] available.
+The rotor of the torque motor is directly coupled to the wheel shaft.
+And a torque sensor is mounted in between.
 An additional feature is a spring in parallel connection to the rotor shaft in order to support the torque feedback to the driver.
-J is the moment of inertia of all turning parts, that is, rotor, shaft, torque sensor and steering wheel.
+J is the moment of inertia of all turning parts, that is rotor, shaft, torque sensor and steering wheel.
 They behave as one rigid body.
-The dynamics therefore are described by the steering angle $\varphi$ and its time derivative $\dot{\varphi}$ .
-These two state variables will be a direct output of the equation of motion which is represented by a flow chart according to Figure 2.
-The torque employed by the driver is considered as an external but measured disturbance.
+The dynamics therefore is described by the steering angle φ and its time derivative $\dot{\varphi}$.
+These two state variables will be a direct output of the equation of motion which is represented by flow chart according to figure 2.
+The torque employed by the driver is considered as external but measured disturbance.
 Bearing friction and similar unknown effects are considered to be uncertainties.
-Power supply and torque motor act according to a first order element followed by some time delay $T_t$ (cf. Figure 3).
-The time constant $T_T$ of the first order element depends on the temperature of the motor and has therefore to be considered as an uncertain parameter.
+Power supply and torque motor act according to a first order element followed by some time delay T_t (c.f. figure 3).
+The time constant T_T of the first order element depends on the temperature of the motor and has therefore to be considered as an uncertain parameter.